MattPCollins/Japanese-Revision/README.md

 Each element represents the # days that must pass from the last practiced attempt before the word is next practiced at the given level.

 ## Data Cleaning
-To make all this data usable and useful during analysis, I performed the following actions:
+To make all this data usable and useful during analysis, I performed the following actions in the 'data_collection_cleansing' notebook:
 * Concatenated data for word-by-word analysis, including success measures
 * Scraped missing data descriptions
 * Converted date data for time-series analysis purposes